Last updated: 5/16/2022

 - Are U.S. citizens permitted to enter?
-No
+Yes

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
-Yes
+No

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Is a curfew in place?
-Yes
+No

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
-Yes
+Not for entry.

 - Are commercial flights operating?
 Yes